shantnu/Path/content/chimp-inside-us.md

 Because as we continue, something from the dark, something from deep within the subconscious, awakens.
 It slowly starts taking control of our life, our mind, our being.

-The monkey hates this son-of-a-bitch trying to take over its life, at least in the beginning, but soon starts to trust it.
+The monkey hates this son-of-a-bitch trying to take over its life, at least in the beginning, and will fight it tooth and nail; but soon he starts to trust it.
 Because this Deep Self hints at what the monkey has never felt: True Peace.

 Through the grim darkness, a light shines, sort of a lightening thunder that is gone in seconds; but in those few seconds, it shows us the ground for miles around.
 It shows us where we have been wrong, and what the Correct Path for us is.